 - When the eggs are done, heat up a flour tortilla in the microwave for about thirty seconds.

-- Smear a heaping tablespoon of refried beans over the warm flour tortillas.
+- Smear enough refried beans over the flour tortillas to cover them.

 - Place the eggs in the middle and top with a helping of Hatch Green Chili With Pork.